aerogear/graphback/docs/intro/serverless.md

 ---
 id: serverless
-title: Serve GraphQL API without code
+title: In-memory API
 sidebar_label: In-memory API
 ---

-Graphback allows you to add GraphQL API without code generation.
+Graphback allows you to add a GraphQL API to your application without generating any code.
 Graphback package can be imported and used directly from your code or serverless handlers.
-Schema and resolvers can be created when your application code is executed and used to create instance of Apollo or GraphQL-js server
+Schema and resolvers are created in-code and are passed to an Apollo GraphQL or GraphQL.js server instance.

 ## Adding runtime layer to your application